ronaldfdg/ronaldfdg.github.io/index.md

 #### Hi to everyone!
 My full name is Ronald Dolores Guardia.
 I'm 22 years old.
 I'm a student actually.
-I'm studying Systems Engineer, I'm in the 9th cycle.
+I'm studying Systems engineering, I'm in the 9th cycle.

 This page will be used to upload my projects.